 A Blessing for the Dead – A Signpost After the First Life Review

-People who have returned to life after being clinically dead and who report their experiences often describe a review of their life.
-Before death, the Sacramental Consultation can be a helpful preparation for this review, which typically lasts for the first three days after death.
+Many who have returned from near-death experiences speak of a review of their life.
+The Sacramental Consultation before death can prepare the soul for this review, which usually continues for the first three days after death.

 The Funeral – Giving the Body Over to the Elements

 After the Departing Blessing, the coffin is closed, and the body is entrusted to the elements.
-The second part of the funeral rite begins.
-If burial is chosen, this part is typically celebrated at the grave.
-If cremation is chosen, the service is held at the crematorium, wherever possible.
+The second part of the funeral rite follows.

 The Act of Consecration of Man for One Who Has Died